Owen Oyston: Personal life

 Oyston married Vicki Burns in 1964.
 They have two sons, one of whom, Karl, was the chairman of Blackpool F.C., and three daughters.
 Owen and Vicki divorced in 1982 but remarried in 1988.
 Oyston also has a fourth daughter, Natalie Christopher, who became chair of Blackpool F.C. in 2018.

 On 13 June 2008, a fire broke out at his 16th-century country home Claughton Hall.
 The fire started in an outbuilding and more than 20 firefighters fought the blaze, which they said could have been far more serious had the alarm been raised later.

-In 2014 the Sunday Times Rich List, which annually lists the 2,000 wealthiest people or families in the United Kingdom, gave Oyston's wealth, with his son Karl, as £100 million, making them the 863rd-richest in the country, down from 759th in 2008.